Scroll Top

 When aphids feed on plants they secrete a sticky fluid which is called honeydew (no, don’t eat it).
 This goo they leave behind drips onto plants and can attract other pests such as ants.
 If the honeydew is left on leaves it can promote black sooty mold.

-Pea-Green Nutrition Facts
+Green Pea Nutrition Facts

 Nutrition value per 100 g.
-(Source: USDA National Nutrient database)
+(Source: USDA National Nutrient Database).
+Recommended Dietary Allowance (RDA) calculation based on data from NIH Nutrient Recommendations and Database.

-PLEASE NOTE: Percent Daily Values are calculated based on a 2,000 calorie diet.
+Note: Percent Daily Values are calculated based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.
+This information is for educational purposes only and is not intended as medical advice.
+Please consult with a healthcare professional for personalized recommendations.

 Principle Nutrient Value Unit RDA